pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/How_To_Add_New_Device_Control.md

 - **Known** device are specific instances of a supported device.
 If you have several of them, you will have several instances.
 Each known device gets its own control in the  uiKnownDevices panel in MainWindow.

+# The easy path: start with BTStandard_Demo

+A cut-down sample is part of the source code!
+The BTStandard_Demo is a fully commented XAML and XAML.CS file that provides a complete example of connecting a device to this app.

 # Critical quality items